zig-for/Archipelago/worlds/ladx/docs/setup_en.md

 ### Connect to the Archipelago Server

 The patch file which launched your client should have automatically connected you to the AP Server.
-There are a few reasons this may not happen however, including if the game is hosted on the website but was generated elsewhere.
+There are a few reasons this may not happen, however, including if the game is hosted on the website but was generated elsewhere.
 If the client window shows "Server Status: Not Connected", simply ask the host for the address of the server, and copy/paste it into the "Server" input field then press enter.